telus/telus-colophon-app/docs/environment.md

 ## Database config

-Colophon requires a PostgreSQL database, the [database schema](../db/db.sql) will automatically be applied when using the supplied [Dockerfile](../db/Docekrfile).
+Colophon requires a PostgreSQL database instance, you can find the database initialization scheams under the [`database` folder](./database/)

-However, this is not recommended for production deployemnts.
 Please use an appropriately managed/scaled database server then direct Colophon to connect to it using the following environment variables:

 ### `POSTGRES_HOST`